-After your examination is completed, the doctor will provide you with exam results in a sealed envelope.
-DO NOT OPEN THIS ENVELOPE.
+When your examination is completed, the doctor will either provide you with exam results in a sealed envelope or send them directly to the U.S. Embassy.
+IF GIVEN AN ENVELOPE TO CARRY TO YOUR INTERVIEW, DO NOT OPEN THIS ENVELOPE.
 Instead, bring it to your visa interview.

-Any X-rays taken will be given to you.
-You DO NOT need to bring the X-rays to your visa interview unless you suffer from tuberculosis (TB).
-However, you must carry the X-rays with you when you travel to the United States for the first time.
-The medical report must be fewer than six months old when you enter the United States as an immigrant.
+Any x-rays taken will be given to you.
+You DO NOT need to bring the x-rays to your visa interview unless you suffer from tuberculosis (TB).
+However, you must carry the x-rays with you when you travel to the United States for the first time.
+The medical report must be less than six months old when you enter the United States as an immigrant.